OpenSpace/openspace.github.io/docs/users/navigation/joysticks.md

 ![](images/xbox.png)

-The navigation using a Xbox controller in OpenSpace is defined in the xbox asset file <code>(data/assets/util/joysticks/xbox.asset)</code> or the Xbox wireless asset file <code>(data/assets/util/joysticks/xbox-wireless.asset)</code>.
+The navigation using a Xbox controller in OpenSpace is defined in the xbox asset file <code>(xbox.asset)</code> or the Xbox wireless asset file <code>(xbox-wireless.asset)</code>.
 The table below will give an overview of what each button or joystick on the Xbox controller does in OpenSpace.
-NA in the table specifies that this button or joystick has no functionality in the default version.
+NA in the table specifies that this button or joystick has no functionality in the default version of OpenSpace.

 | Button or joystick | Description |
 |--------------------|-------------|